Top intimate hygiene tips to maintain a healthy vagina.

 BONUS TIP: Be sure to replace your underwear every year, or more frequently if you wear them for exercise.
 Even if washed thoroughly, E.coli bacteria can live in the fibres, as can dead skin cells from the groin area, which may lead to infection, UTIs and irritation of the vulva or vagina.

-ALWAYS PRACTICE 'SAFE' SEX
+PRACTICE SAFE SEX

 They say that the safest sex is no sex at all, but there are ways we can minimise the risk of contracting or spreading sexually transmitted infections (STIs).
 If you're having sex with someone else, be sure to use a condom or some kind of other protective barrier (like a dental dam, for oral sex) to help prevent the spread of STIs.